eshiett1995/flutter-angular-assessment/README.md

 ## Development Notes

+### State Management
+✅ **Approach**: The app uses Flutter's built-in reactive patterns without external state management libraries:
+- **StreamController + StreamBuilder**: Used for message updates (reactive streams)
+- **ChangeNotifier**: Used for theme management (observer pattern)
+- **StatefulWidget + setState**: Used for local UI state
+- **Singleton Pattern**: Services are singletons to maintain state across screen navigations

+This lightweight approach works well for the app's current scope and avoids unnecessary dependencies.
+For larger projects with more complex state requirements, consider using **Riverpod** or **Provider** for better dependency injection, state organization, and testability.

 ### Message Persistence
 ✅ **Implemented**: Messages are automatically saved to local storage using SharedPreferences and restored when the app is reopened.
 Messages persist across app restarts.
 The service uses a singleton pattern to maintain state across screen navigations.